Albert-Gao/blog/source/_posts/24-tips-for-react-native-you-probably-want-to-know.md

 - minSdkVersion 16
 - targetSdkVersion 27

-1. In the dependencies block, change the `appcompat` line to match the target version
+4. In the dependencies block, change the `appcompat` line to match the target version

 - `compile "com.android.support:appcompat-v7:27.1.1"`

+5. In the `android/build.gradle`

+Update the android build tools
+`classpath 'com.android.tools.build:gradle:3.1.2'`

 ### 3.3 Reduce your APK